 But what if you don't have a $15 awesome-o cleaver in your arsenal already?
 What options are out there for you?

-Well, first things first: avoid expensive Japanese or German cleavers, period.
-If they sell it at Williams-Sonoma, you don't want it.
+We also recommend avoiding Japanese-style cleavers, since they aren't really cleavers and are used for chopping vegetables.
+Ditto for German-style meat cleavers.
 A cleaver is meant to be only for the toughest of the tough jobs, and will get beat up.
 It doesn't require the razor sharp edge-maintaining abilities of expensive German or Japanese steel, so there's no sense in paying over-the-odds prices for one when cheaper models are just as serviceable.

 If you want one of these puppies, you probably already know it.
 For those of you looking for a real bone-splitting cleaver, move along.